-Figure 5.10.2.1: Intent handling state diagram
+Figure 5.10.2-1: Intent handling state diagram

 The transition numbers in the first column represent the state changes in Figure 5.10.2.1.
-The interactions specified under the column "The state transition events" of Table 5.10.2.1 shall be present for the state transition.
+The interactions specified under the column "The state transition events" of Table 5.10.2-1 should be present for the state transition.